 Atlantic Canada has a thriving offshore oil and natural gas industry, with six producing projects and ongoing exploration activity in the area.

-Atlantic Canada produces more than 220,000 barrels of oil per day and 0.1 trillion cubic feet of natural gas per day, representing five per cent of Canada’s total crude oil production and 1.0 per cent of Canada’s overall natural gas production.* To date, development of oil and natural gas production in Atlantic Canada has mainly occurred offshore Newfoundland and Labrador and Nova Scotia.
+Atlantic Canada produces more than 233,000 barrels of oil per day, representing five per cent of Canada’s total crude oil production.
+To date, development of oil and natural gas production in Atlantic Canada has mainly occurred offshore Newfoundland and Labrador and Nova Scotia.

 In addition to current projects, the Atlantic region has seen significant exploration activity in recent years.
 Exploration is key to the future of the offshore industry as it leads to new discoveries and potential developments.